 There are many morphs though that have different color patterns.

-What makes leopard geckos a great starter reptile is that they are generally very docile and easy to take care of.
+What makes leopard geckos not only one of the best gecko pets for all experience levels but generally a great starter reptile too is that they are naturally very docile and easy to take care of.
 Their diet can be a little tricky as they prefer live insects and you can’t really use any prepackaged food, but aside from that they are not overly demanding.

 2. Crested Geckos

 The second most common gecko kept among reptile enthusiasts is without a doubt the crested gecko, or more affectionally called cresty.
 While crested geckos have that basic gecko look they are very different than the leopard geckos mentioned above.
 They almost look other worldly.

 Like leos, crested geckos are quite docile and tend to get used to handling over time.
 They also stay rather small if you don’t want a large reptile to care after.

 One factor that really helps with making keeping a crested gecko easy is that they are very easy to feed and you don’t need to worry about live feeders like mealworms all the time.